andravin/spio/README.md

 Spio uses several strategies to simplify the development of high performance CUDA kernels that integrate with PyTorch.

+### Named Tensors

-We use named tensors to simplify tensor indexing in CUDA source code.
+Spio uses named tensors to simplify tensor indexing in CUDA source code.
 In Python, you spec the tensor and indexing dimensions like this

 ```python
         TensorSpec("Output", "uint4", dict(n=n, p=p, q=q, k8=c8)),
         TensorSpec(